tinaponting/ai-robots-scrapers/README.md

 ..........................................................................................

 # Updates: **
-#WORKNG ON A NEW LIST, HAVE Patience  / 251125#
+#WORKNG ON A NEW LIST, HAVE Patience / All done -Merry Christmas#

 * UPdated: 201204 My htacces for peace from AI:)
 * Fork of blockaai crawlers.zip - Updated 251117 -with allowed and only forbidden useragen Extended version: https://bloggligan.com/robots.txt

+* UPDATED: 251215 - Hugo-config.yaml-nothanksAI
 * UPDATED: 251207 - BLOCK ai php
 * UPDATED: 251206 - Forkof-kirby-block-ai-master + nginx
 * UPDATED: 251206 - Haproxy Updated